h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you want exactly 20% of features, how do you set the threshold?
 5. Design a threshold selection strategy
 6. Given feature scores: $[0.95, 0.87, 0.76, 0.65, 0.54, 0.43, 0.32, 0.21, 0.15, 0.08]$, calculate the threshold that would select exactly 30% of features.
 If you want to ensure that selected features have scores at least 2 standard deviations above the mean, what threshold would you use?
 Show your calculations.
+7. If you want to select features above the 75th percentile, what threshold would you use?
+8. Design an adaptive threshold strategy based on data characteristics
+9. How do you handle ties in feature scores when setting thresholds?
+10. Compare different threshold selection strategies for different dataset sizes

 For a detailed explanation of this question, see [Question 12: Threshold Selection](L8_2_12_explanation.md).